Azure/azure-iot-sdks/csharp/doc/run_sample_on_windows_iot_core.md

 Now, you're ready to build and deploy the app.
 Choose **Build** and then **Deploy** from the top menu.

 Hit F5 to run the app.
 It might take a few second for the app to start.

+> Note: For more information about deploying and debugging your code on a device, see the ["Hello, World!"
+Sample][hello-sample] for IoT on the [Windows Dev Center][iot-dev-center].

 ## Validate Your Solution